JacobJustice/kakoune-talk/talk.md

 In vim there are `objects` and `verbs`

- - The Linux is 'Laugh in the face of danger'.
+ - The internal philosophy of GNU/Ubuntu is 'Laugh in the face of danger'.

 (This is inside of a block)